 Vegetarians and Vegans

-Purple Carrot is probably the best meal kit company for vegans and vegetarians because they offer only plant-based food, and they do it very well.
+Purple Carrot is probably the top meal delivery service for vegans and vegetarians because they offer only plant-based food, and they do it very well.

 It provides an easy way to cut down on grocery shopping while still incorporating flavorful recipes and home-cooked meals.